 The Cognitive Abilities Test (CAT4) isn’t only used in the UK.
 It’s also used as a form of assessment in a number of other countries, including Dubai.

 Cognitive Abilities Tests are currently used in the UK to assess a pupil’s overall academic potential.
 Rather than testing a child’s knowledge, the CAT aims to reveal their developed abilities.
-Often used on as an annual assessment, the CAT is steadily being adopted by other countries to provide a holistic overview of each individual student’s abilities.
+Often used as an annual assessment, the CAT is steadily being adopted by other countries to provide a holistic overview of each individual student’s abilities.
 As well as assessing a student’s potential, the Cognitive Abilities Test can also help schools identify students who have additional support needs.

 CATs generally assess pupils in four areas: verbal reasoning, non-verbal reasoning, quantitative reasoning, and spatial reasoning.